MIT-Emerging-Talent/ET6-CDSP-group-01-repo/collaboration/retrospectives/4_communicating_results.md

 ## ⛔ Stop Doing

-- Doing the tasks on deadline day, we’ve got to find a way.
+- Waiting till deadline to finish off the tasks ie if the tasks are started early as we always do, it's best to finish them as early as possible as well.

 ## ✅ Continue Doing